- Author: Patricia Briggs

 After Iron Kissed (Mercy Thompson #3), I wasn’t in any urgency to pick ‘Bone Crossed’ up.
 It sat there untouched for weeks.
 Now I’ve finished it, I’ll put the next book in the series (Silver Borne: Mercy Thompson #5) on my next haul pile but I don’t know when/if I’ll pick it up.

 One of the reasons I think I will is because there’s no denying how exciting the situations are that Mercy finds herself in, and how she gets out of them.
-Within the UF world Brigg’s has created, you have Fae, Shifters, witches, ghosts, and more.
-So there’s always an opportunity for Mercy to face something bigger and badder, and piss them off with her smart mouth and fierce fighting capabilities.
+Within the UF world, Brigg’s has created, you have Fae, Shifters, witches, ghosts, and more.
+So there’s always an opportunity for Mercy to face something bigger and worse, and piss them off with her smart mouth and fierce fighting capabilities.

 I’m baffled why I’m not in love with this series.
 I don’t know, maybe I’ve had a run of great reads that have overshadowed what this could have been for me.
 Sometimes that happens.
 For me now though, I’m giving this three stars.
 Not terrible in the slightest, but not jaw-droppingly amazing, either.